Sense Protocol Litepaper (Outdated)

 # Valuation Framework

-Assuming the buyers hold these assets until maturity, the following valuation models assist with pricing the initial sale, and subsequent trades of Zeros & Claims anytime before maturity.
+Assuming the buyers hold these assets until maturity, the following valuation models assist with pricing the initial sale, and subsequent trades of PTs & YTs anytime before maturity.
 Note that these models are considered rudimentary and should not be relied on for investment decisions.

-Zeros redeem 1-for 1 for the Target's underlying on or after its maturity.
-As discussed in the Architecture section, Zeros that are not redeemed at maturity will automatically accrue yield at the Target's interest rate thereafter, but the following valuation will assume redemption occurs at maturity.
-As a result, a Zero will trade at a discount to its redemption value.
+Principal Tokens redeem 1-for 1 for the Target's underlying on or after its maturity.
+As discussed in the Architecture section, PTs that are not redeemed at maturity will automatically accrue yield at the Target's interest rate thereafter, but the following valuation will assume redemption occurs at maturity.
+As a result, a PT will trade at a discount to its redemption value.
 It’s similar to a zero-coupon bond, where there are zero coupon payments made before maturity, and the discount implies the yield.
 Thus, it is appropriate to adopt the valuation model used to value a single future cash flow.
-For this, we use the following equation to determine the present value of Zeros before maturity [ref]:
+For this, we use the following equation to determine the present value of PTs before maturity [ref]:

-- = Present value = market price of Zeros [Underlying]
+- = Present value = market price of Principal Token [Underlying]

-- = Future value = redemption value of on Zero [Underlying]
+- = Future value = redemption value of on Principal Token [Underlying]

 - = annual discount rate